 Save space with a single bowl sink

 Single bowl sinks allow for much more room on the worktop.
 Our state-of-the-art Romesco smart space sinks are ideal for creating a space-efficient and multifunctional work area.

-With a whole host of features, such as an extra wide and deep bowl, integrated accessories, including a chopping board and colander, and a dual ledge rim design, it’s super functional.
+It comes with a whole host of features, such as an extra wide and deep bowl, integrated accessories and a dual ledge rim design.
 It even has a reversible drying rack to increase drainer space, and layered accessories to make food prep easier than ever.